 Now a few more days have passed and I can see the end of the holiday.
 Unfortunately.
 I have pressed my stay here in Phnom Penh a bit and will take a bus way down to the coast in tomorrow Sunday.
 There I will spend a day and half at one of the many sandy beaches, which according to my guide book will surpass those that Thailand has to offer.
 Indeed, it is Cambodia that has “undiscovered” islands left and beaches only a few from the West have discovered.
 We will see.

 But anyway, I’m in Cambodia.
-The country with 6 million inhabitants which in our Viking era was a great power throughout Southeast Asia and erected the largest con-centration of religious monuments and buildings that ever is built on the planet.
+The country has 6 million inhabitants.
+During our Viking era it was a great power throughout Southeast Asia.
+They erected the largest concentration of religious monuments and buildings ever built on the planet.
 The country which for three brief years from 1975 cut its population by between 1 and 3 million people, all caused by the Khmer Rouge genocide.

 I started my educational trip to experience Angkor, the temple north in the country.
 It is on the World Heritage List and covers a wide territory in which up to 1 million people lived.
 That was at a time when London had only 50,000 inhabitants, as my Lonely Planet Guide puts it.
 Or when in Norway we lived in huts and longhouses.

-Khmer People’s homes were built of wood and have disappeared.
-The dwellings of the Gods were built of stone, and remain.
-Admittedly the empire vanished in the 1400s and the jungle took over.
+The homes of the Khmer Peoples were wooden and have disappeared.
+The dwellings of the Gods were on the other hand built of stone, and remain.
+Admittedly the empire vanished in the 1400’s and the jungle took over.
 Still, the jungle is dense around all the temples, libraries and decorations, but they are cleared well.
 Some large trees remain and are tightly woven into the walls.
 The buildings are simply fantastic, and the reliefs in the walls and stone blocks tremendously exciting to wander among.
 Much has been torn down by the ravages of time and of the invading forces.

 Angkor is one of the definite musts, along with Petra and Machu Picchu.
 Angkor is also becoming a major destination in the world right now.